Miniflint/MinecraftServerScript/README.md

 ```
 Xms is the amount of ram the server will start with and Xmx is the maximum

+##    What the script do
 What the script do is :
   1. Ask you to put a name for the directory and the name of the server
   2. Ask you for the jar file URL, here is a list for you
+    - test
-  3. install requirements
+  4. install requirements
-  4. create a folder in /opt/minecraft+the name you chose
+  5. create a folder in /opt/minecraft+the name you chose
-  5. download the jar in this folder
+  6. download the jar in this folder
-  6. run the jar file
+  7. run the jar file
-  7. accept the EULA TERM
+  8. accept the EULA TERM
-  8. write server.properties (/opt/minecraft+TheNameYouChoose)/server.properties
+  9. write server.properties (/opt/minecraft+TheNameYouChoose)/server.properties
-  9. write a script to start the server with only 1 command in /opt/scripts and make it executable
+  10. write a script to start the server with only 1 command in /opt/scripts and make it executable